 The criminal mastermind was arrested by the Lithuanian law and order officials and is now facing charges of money laundering, aggravated identity theft, and wire fraud.
 He could be facing 20 years of imprisonment.

-The US Department of Justice (DOJ) said in March, “Fraudulent phishing emails were sent to employees and agents of the victim companies, which regularly conducted multimillion-dollar transactions with [the Asian] company.”
+The US Department of Justice (DOJ) said in March, “Fraudulent phishing emails were sent to employees and agents of the victim companies, which regularly conducted multimillion-dollar transactions with company.”

 After a lengthy investigation, both tech giants have finally admitted being the victims of this scheme.
 In an official statement, Google declared: “We detected this fraud against our vendor management team and promptly alerted the authorities.
 We recouped the funds and we’re pleased this matter is resolved.”